-The main 2 techniques of hair transplant surgery are FUE and FUT.
-Choosing the right hair transplant technique for you can be hard and requires careful analysis of your shave preferences and how much hair loss you have suffered.
+The two main techniques of hair transplant surgery are FUE and FUT.
+Choosing the right hair transplant technique for you can be hard and requires careful analysis of your shaving preferences and how much hair loss you have suffered.

 Both FUE and FUT hair transplant surgeries are viable methods of surgery for patients who want to restore their hair.
 We counsel patients around both methods and their pros and cons if it is important to them making an informed decision around their surgery.